What questions do parents need to ask when helping to weigh up tertiary education options?

-If your preferred college or university offers a change to attend an application interview, this can be an important way for students and their prospective institution to find out if they are right for each other.
+If your preferred college or university offers a chance to attend an application interview, this can be an important way for students and their prospective institution to find out if they are right for each other.
 Due to the large volume of applicants you’ll find that many of the traditionally large universities are unable to meet all their prospective students personally.
 The smaller institutions of higher education, like ICMS, are able to offer prospective students the chance to shine as individuals.

 The individual attention that students get at ICMS does not stop at the admissions process.
 All ICMS students have access to the Student Success Centre (SSC) and help from Academic Learning Advisors who will assist students you to develop academic skills and prepare them for the transition to tertiary student life.

 Studying a degree is a big commitment in many ways, not least financially.
 Students will need to consider tuition fees, living costs and other expenses such as transport, textbooks, food and accommodation.
 The main expense will be tuition fees.
 For Australian citizens and permanent humanitarian visa holders, a HELP loan is possible from the Australian government and helps support the cost of tuition.
 This is called FEE-Help.
 (Referred to as HECS-Help at the big universities.)
 These HELP loans are only available from registered institutes of higher education and registered training organisations.